staticbuild/staticbuild/readme.md

 # staticbuild

-Tools for creating static sites with Less, Nunjucks and Gulp.
+Tools for creating static sites with Jade, Less, Nunjucks and Gulp.

 ## Alpha

-_This project is under development._
+_This project is under development and this readme is most likely out of date._

 - [Roadmap](#roadmap)
 - [Getting Started](#getting-started)